yusufcanb/kubot/README.md

 ## Workload Configuration

-Here is the configuration parameters you can use;
+Here is the workload configuration parameters you can use;

 | Name                     | Description            | Default |
 |--------------------------|------------------------|---------|